AndrewOfC/ucompleter/README.md

 |----------------|-------------------------------------------------------------------------------------------|
 | UCOMPLETER_PATH| Paths to search for configurations.
 Colon Separated.
 Default: .:$HOME/.config/ucompleter|

-# meta-data
+# completion-metadata

-If a 'meta-data' key is found at the top level of a configuration file, it will be used to effect the completion.
+If a 'completion-metadata' key is found at the top level of a configuration file, it will be used to effect the completion.

 | key      | purpose                                                                                                     |
 |----------|-------------------------------------------------------------------------------------------------------------|